Why I Love Task Cards

 Have you ever used task cards in your classroom?
 Do you have a go-to pack?

-of this series, “What to do With Task Cards” for more ideas of how to creatively incorporate task cards into your classroom routines.
+Check out PART TWO of this series, “What to do With Task Cards” for more ideas of how to creatively incorporate task cards into your classroom routines.